JetBrains/svg-sprite-loader/README.md

 It's like [style-loader](https://github.com/webpack/style-loader) but for SVG.

+## Features

-- Create a single SVG sprite from a set of images in the browser runtime.
+- Creates a single SVG sprite from a set of images.
+- Raster images support (PNG, JPG and GIF).
+- [SVGO](https://github.com/svg/svgo) is included.
+- Custom sprite implementation support.

+## How it works

-  When you require an image like `require('svg-sprite!./image.svg')` it will return a symbol id so you can reference it later in `<svg><use xlink:href="#id"/></svg>`.
+When you require an image, loader transforms it to SVG symbol and add to the array in special [sprite](lib/web/sprite.js) class.
+When browser event `DOMContentLoaded` fires sprite will be rendered and injected as first child of `document.body`.
-- Raster images (PNG, JPG and GIF) will be wrapped with an `<image>` tag.
+Require statement e.g. `require('svg-sprite!./image.svg')` returns a symbol id, so you can reference it later in `<svg><use xlink:href="#id"/></svg>`.
+Raster images  will be inlined (base64) and wrapped with an `<image>` tag.
 Files like `image@2x.png` will be transformed with proper scale.

+### Custom sprite implementation

-- By default sprite renders when `DOMContentLoaded` event fires and injects as first child in `document.body`.
+By default sprite renders when `DOMContentLoaded` event fires and injects as first child in `document.body`.
 If you need custom behavior, use `spriteModule` config option to specify module path of your sprite implementation.
 You can extend a default [`lib/web/sprite.js`](lib/web/sprite.js), or create your own.
 In the latter case you only need to implement the `add` method that accepts the symbol data as a string.
-- [SVGO](https://github.com/svg/svgo) is included.

 ## Installation